Compact LED-Based Displacement Sensing for Robot Fingers: Sensor Design

+Using LEDs as both a receiver and emitter gives us several advantages over the other modalities mentioned in Table \ref{tab:1}, as light can be sensed at very high frequencies with minimal electrical noise \cite{led_as_sensor}.
+There are several devices we could use as our receiver, but we opted for LEDs based on three factors: 1) LEDs have a smaller form factor than most photodiodes in the price range.
+2) LEDs are optimized for operation in their wavelength range, making it easier to design features to minimize external interference.
+Adding an opaque wrapping to the outside of our sensor can further prevent interference from external light.
+3) LEDs have a smaller viewing angle, which is useful for increasing sensitivity given our size constraints.

+We first verified the validity of LEDs as both emitters and receivers, and compared to the alternative of using photodiodes on the receiving end.
+To achieve this, we measured the response to relative horizontal displacements of a single emitter-received pair separated by an air gap, where the receiver consisted of either an LED or a photodiode.
+The results, plotting receiver signal vs. relative horizontal displacement of the emitter, are shown in Fig. \ref{fig:LED Sweep}.
+We observe that the LED receiver exhibits much higher sensitivity compared to its photodiode counterpart.
+In fact, the LED receiver can identify displacements as small as 0.01 mm, whereas the corresponding signal changes for a photodiode receiver are below the noise level.
+Based on this result, we proceed with LED-LED pairs for the overall sensor design.

-\section{Complete Sensor Design}
+\subsection{Complete Sensor Design}

-With the core concept verified, we implement a preliminary design for the sensor.
-As we wanted to mount this at the base of a finger, we constrained our design to a 1 inch (25.4 mm) diameter.
+With the core concept of using identical LEDs as emitters and receivers verified, we implemented a complete design for the sensor.
+As we wanted to mount this at the base of a finger, we constrained our design to a one inch (25.4 mm) diameter.
 The goal was to maximize the amount of data signals within the space.
-The primary size constraint became the op-amps, which meant we could support a maximum of 12 signals per board.
-As shown in the left of Fig. \ref{fig:complete-design}, we divided the signals into clusters of 4 receivers, so that each board had 3 clusters, for a total of 24 signals broken across 12 clusters.
-We now must suspend the PCB boards above each other and attach them with an elastic flexure.
+Based on our LED analysis, we used a compact, infrared LED (SFH 4056) with an emission cone of $20 ^\circ$.
+The primary size constraint became the operational amplifiers, which meant we could support a maximum of 12 signals per board.
+As shown in the left of Fig. \ref{fig:complete-design}, we divided the signals into clusters of four receivers, so that each board had three clusters, for a total of 24 signals broken across 12 clusters.
+We then suspended the PCB boards above each other and attached them with an elastic flexure.